OPEA Documentation Generation

 make html

-Depending on your development system, it will take less a minute to collect and generate the HTML content.
+Depending on your development system, it will take about a minute to collect and generate the HTML content.
 When done, you can view the HTML output in ~/opea-project/docs/_build/html/index.html.

-As a convenience, there’s a make target that will cd to the _build/html folder and run a local Python web server:
+As a convenience, there’s a make target that will cd to the _build/html folder and run a local Python web server on port 8000:

 make server

-and use your web browser to open the URL: http://localhost:8000.
+Use your web browser to open the URL: http://localhost:8000 and wander around your local site and view the results of your changes.
 When done, press ctrl-C in your command-prompt window to stop the web server.

 Publish Content

-If you have merge rights to the opea-project repo called opea-project.github.io, you can update the public project documentation found at https://opea-project.github.io.
+If you have merge rights to the opea-project opea-project.github.io repo, you can update the public project documentation found at https://opea-project.github.io.

 You’ll need to do a one-time clone of the upstream repo (we publish directly to the upstream repo rather than to a personal forked copy):